shramov/tll/doc/processor.rst

 same implementation is used inside processor workers and if user needs to work with channels in it's own script or program.

+Processing rules are following:

+ * When channel is added to the loop all its children are recursively added too.
+On deletion whole subtree is deleted from loop.
+ * Channel is not processed in ``Error`` or ``Closed`` states.
+ * Channel is processed only when ``Process`` dcap is set.
+ * On suspend channel is marked inactive and is not processed until resumed.
+ * All channels are divided into two lists: objects with polling capabilities (with file descriptor on Linux) and without.
+Objects that can not be polled are processed if nothing on poll list needs processing.
+ * If object sets ``Pending`` dcap to indicate pending data it is added to special list and is processed in next immediate step.
+Number of pending steps is limited so other channels will get some attention too.

 Object Configuration
 --------------------